emberjs/rfcs/text/0779-first-class-component-templates.md

 );
 ```

-Values referended from the surrounding scope are included in exactly the same way as with the standalone top-level declaration.
+Values referenced from the surrounding scope are included in exactly the same way as with the standalone top-level declaration.

 Notice that this allows for a host of convenient (and likely common!) new ways of providing a group of related components.
 For example: